[HISTORY: Adopted by the Council of the City of Watervliet as indicated in article histories. Amendments noted where applicable.]

 The Council of the City of Watervliet may award purchase contracts and contracts for services that have been procured pursuant to competitive bidding under General Municipal Law § 103 by either the lowest responsible bidder or best value.

-The provisions of this article apply to City purchase contracts involving an expenditure of more than $20,000 and City contracts for services involving an expenditure of more than $35,000 but excludes purchase contracts necessary for the completion of a public works contract pursuant to Article 8 of the State Labor Law and excluding any other contract that may in the future be excluded under state law from the best value option.
-If the dollar thresholds of General Municipal Law § 103 are increased or decreased in the future by the State Legislature, the dollar thresholds set forth herein shall be deemed simultaneously amended to match the new General Municipal Law thresholds.
+The provisions of this article apply to City purchase contracts, including contracts for services, involving an expenditure of more than $20,000 but exclude purchase contracts necessary for the completion of a public works contract pursuant to Article 8 of the New York State Labor Law and any other contract that may in the future be excluded under state law from the best value option.
+If the dollar thresholds of General Municipal Law § 103 are increased or decreased in the future by the State Legislature, the dollar thresholds set forth herein shall be deemed simultaneously amended to match the new General Municipal thresholds.

 Goods and services procured and awarded on the basis of best value are those that the Council of the City of Watervliet determines will be of the highest quality and most cost efficient.
 The determination of quality and cost efficiency shall be based on an objective and quantifiable analysis, which may include, but shall not be limited to, any or all of the following: cost of maintenance, proximity to the end user if distance or response time is a significant term, durability, availability or replacement parts or maintenance contractors, longer product life, product performance criteria, and quality of craftsmanship.

 Whenever any contract is awarded on the basis of best value instead of the lowest responsible bidder, the basis for determining best value shall be thoroughly and accurately documented.